Category Archives: Travelogue

 I’ve added March class dates to the Classes and Events page.
 We’ll continue our “staycation” theme — above, I just could not resist adding birds to this view of the Château de Lussan in southern France (link is to Google … Continue reading

-Posted in Classes, Studio Snapshots, Travelogue | Comments Off on New class dates for March
+Posted in Classes, Painting, Studio Snapshots, Travelogue | Comments Off on New class dates for March

 Visiting Lussan via watercolor